chinsiang99/learning-system-design/21.security/README.md

 ## D. Intrusion Detection and Prevention
 **Intrusion detection and prevention systems** (IDPS) are designed to monitor network traffic, detect malicious activities or policy violations, and take appropriate actions to mitigate potential threats.
 By deploying IDPS solutions in your distributed system, you can identify and respond to security incidents more effectively, thus reducing the risk of data breaches and system compromise.

+# What is Authentication?
+Authentication in software systems is like showing your ID at the entrance of a club.
+It's the process of verifying who you are.
+Here's how it works in the digital world:

+Basics: Just like the bouncer checks your ID, authentication in software checks if you are who you say you are.
+This is usually done through something you know (like a password), something you have (like a phone or security token), or something you are (like your fingerprint).

+## Types of Authentication:

+1. Single-Factor Authentication (SFA): This is like showing just one ID card.
+It usually involves something you know, like a password or PIN.
+2. Two-Factor Authentication (2FA): This is like showing two forms of ID.
+For example, entering a password (something you know) and then entering a code sent to your phone (something you have).
+3. Multi-Factor Authentication (MFA): This is like a high-security check where you need **multiple proofs**.
+It could be a **combination of a password, a fingerprint, and a security token**.

+## Importance:

+1. Security: It keeps unauthorized people out, like a bouncer keeping gatecrashers away from a party.
+2. Data Protection: It helps protect sensitive information, like keeping your personal details safe.
+3. Trust: Users trust systems more when they know their data is protected.

+## Methods:

+1. Passwords and PINs: The most common, but also often the weakest due to poor password practices.
+2. Biometrics: Like fingerprints or facial recognition.
+More secure but can be more expensive or complex to implement.
+3. Tokens and Cards: Physical devices or software-based tokens that generate codes for authentication.
+4. Behavioral Biometrics: Analyzes patterns in user behavior, like how they type or use a mouse.

+Authentication is a crucial first step in securing a software system, ensuring that access is granted only to the right individuals, much like how the right people are allowed into a club or a private event.